ssciwr/mease-hpc-setup/docs/index.md

 ## Batch jobs

 Longer jobs can be submitted as batch jobs to a queue, and will run when resources are available.

-See https://wiki.bwhpc.de/e/BwForCluster_MLS%26WISO_Production_Slurm for more information.
+See https://github.com/ssciwr/mease-hpc-setup/tree/main/examples for some examples of this, and https://wiki.bwhpc.de/e/BwForCluster_MLS%26WISO_Production_Slurm for more information on the batch system.

 If you have a running batch job and you want to log in to the node where it is running you can do
 ```